CHTC/dask-chtc/docs/source/index.rst

     how to forward ports over SSH,
     which will allow you to connect to
     Jupyter notebooks and Dask dashboards running on CHTC submit nodes.

-:doc:`example`
-    A brief example Jupyter notebook,
-    showing how to start up a :class:`CHTCCluster` and use it to perform some calculations.

 :doc:`docker`
     Information on how to build Docker images for use with Dask-CHTC.